GerbilSoft/rom-properties/README.md

 and click Properties.
 If everything worked correctly, you should see a "ROM Properties" tab that shows information from the ROM header.

+### Windows

+The Windows version requires one of the following compilers: (minimum versions)
+* MS Visual C++ 2010 with the Windows 7 SDK
+* gcc-4.5 with MinGW-w64

+Clone the repository, then:
+* cd rom-properties
+* mkdir build
+* cd build
+* cmake ..
+* make
+* cd src\win32
+* regsvr32 rom-properties.dll

+Caveats:
+* Registering rom-properties.dll hard-codes the full path in the registry.
+Moving the file will break the registration.
+* If building with MSVC, you may need to specify -G "NMake Makefiles".
+* CMake does not support building for multiple architectures at once.
+For Win64, a 64-bit build will work for Windows Explorer, but will not work in any 32-bit programs.

 ## Current OS Feature Support Level

 |     Platform     | Properties Tab | Thumbnails | Icons |